NotYuSheng/Pathfinder-Breadth-First-Search/README.md

 ## Setup
 1. Download and store files into folder
 2. Open command prompt in folder and run python main.py

+Dimension of grid can be modified by changing "NUM_OF_GRID" constant in "constant.py"

 ## Usage
 Click on white tiles and create to create maze for algorithm to solve